rsksmart/devportal-1.0/_rsk/node/configure/reference.md

 ## keyvalue.datasource (experimental)

 Selects the database that will be used to store the information.
-Possible databases are to select are:
+Possible options are:

-* `leveldb` (default).
+* `leveldb` (default)
 * `rocksdb` (experimental)

 It is good idea to reset the database everytime you want to switch between different db storage, for instance from `leveldb` to `rocksdb` or viceversa, so that way the data is stored in the format of the selected DB.